Raft (video game)

-Raft is an open world survival video game developed by Swedish developer Redbeet Interactive, and published by Axolot Games.
+Raft is an open world survival-sandbox video game developed by Swedish developer Redbeet Interactive, and published by Axolot Games.
 The game was released as an early access title on 23 May 2018 on Steam, after initial release as a free download on indie platform Itch.io in 2016.
-The game was taken out of early access and its full version was released on 20 June 2022 with the release of the game's final chapter.
+On 20 June 2022 Raft was taken out of early access with the release of its final chapter.
+Taking place in a flooded apocalypse the player takes on the role of a forward scout, a survivor who ventures out into the open sea in search of habitable land and resources.

 Gameplay

 The game is played from the first-person and third-person perspective and can be played either in the single-player or multiplayer mode.
 With the latter, the server is automatically provided by the game and the game takes place in co-op mode.

 After a world is created, the player starts on a 2x2 raft in the middle of an ocean.
 The player starts only with a hook that they can aim and throw to catch barrels, wood, palm fronds, plastic, crates, and other objects out of the water.
 The player can leave the raft and collect things while swimming, but must be careful as the raft is always moving due to the continuous ocean current.
 The player can also be attacked or killed by sharks that are always swimming around the raft.
 These sharks will also occasionally attack corners of the raft, destroying parts of it.
 Using a crafting system, the player can use the collected materials to assemble and research new items and to expand and improve the raft.
-For example, tools, weapons and nets can be manufactured steering wheel can be made.
-These can be used control and guide the raft, increase the size and stability of the raft, and defend the raft from the sharks.
+For example, tools, weapons and nets can be manufactured, and a steering wheel can be made.
+These can be used to control and guide the raft, increase the size and stability of the raft, and defend the raft from the sharks.

-The player also needs to manage basic needs like hunger and thirst by catching or growing food and purifying water to drink, but when growing food, the player must shelter the food they're growing due to sea gulls swooping down and eating the seeds.
-During the game, the raft may pass by islands which the player can explore to get special items and resources.
+The player also needs to manage basic needs like hunger and thirst by catching or growing food and purifying water to drink.
+When growing food, however, the player must protect the food from seagulls.
+One can do so by killing or driving away the seagull.
+During the game, the raft may pass by islands that the player can explore to get special items and resources.
 The player can also dive in coastal regions and collect special items.

-With the help of a two-way radio, the player unveils the game's storyline, in which the world has been deserted, while the player character is searching for her husband and daughter.
-On her journey, she discovers various locations, such as an crashed yacht, a large land-mass which seems to be a wildlife reserve, a shantytown built out of scrap metal, and a large dome-like structure floating in the ocean that served as a haven for civilization.
-The notebook the player acquires at the start tracks story progression, with each major location visited marked with separate entries.

 Synopsis

+This synopsis can be achieved once the players begin the story.
+The story only starts with the creation of a radio receiver and the placement of 3 antennae, the recipes of which can be obtained from barrels or crates.